-When it comes to Temecula vs Menifee in regards to traffic, they both have areas that get a lot at certain times.
-For Menifee, the exit Newport Road can be a nightmare.
-To me, when you drive around Menifee this is the area that has the most going on in regards to restaurants, shopping but can also get very congested.
+When it comes to Temecula vs. Menifee in regards to traffic, they both have areas that get a lot at certain times.
+For Menifee, the exit on Newport Road can be a nightmare.
+To me, when you drive around Menifee, this is the area that has the most going on in regard to restaurants and shopping but can also get very congested.

-Temecula gets traffic near the 15 and 215 freeway split.
-Similar to much of California, traffic is bad in the mornings from 7 a.m. to 9 a.m. and evenings from 4 p.m. till 7 pm.
-In the video I will show you on a map where each city gets the most traffic
+Temecula gets traffic near the 15 and 215 freeway splits.
+Similar to much of California, traffic is bad in the mornings from 7 a.m. to 9 a.m. and in the evenings from 4 p.m. to 7 p.m.
+In the video, I will show you on a map where each city gets the most traffic.

-With Temecula vs Menifee in regards to weather, there is not much difference.
-Yes, you have three or four months of the year where it gets very hot in between 90 and 105, but it’s awesome to wake up every morning to sunshine and warm weather.
-During the winter months mornings can get down to 35 to 40 degrees and we do get some rain from December through February.
-If I was to guess, during a rainy season we might get 20 days of rain in those 3 months.
+With Temecula vs. Menifee in regards to weather, there is not much difference.
+Yes, you have three or four months of the year when it gets very hot, between 90 and 105, but it’s awesome to wake up every morning to sunshine and warm weather.
+During the winter months, mornings can get down to 35 to 40 degrees, and we do get some rain from December through February.
+If I were to guess, during a rainy season, we might get 20 days of rain in those 3 months.

-When it comes to air quality I would say Temecula is going to be the winner.
+When it comes to air quality, I would say Temecula is going to be the winner.
 Menifee is closer to bigger cities like Riverside or Moreno Valley.
-To us, Temecula feels like less traffic as a whole.
-There are nice breezes and to the South we have a lot of horse property in Fallbrook and Bonsall. there’s also a great deal of Temecula with larger Lots.
-This just equals less people as a whole.
-We feel that Temecula doesn’t get the smog or haze like much of North Riverside County.
+To us, Temecula feels like it has less traffic as a whole.
+There are nice breezes, and to the south, we have a lot of horse property in Fallbrook and Bonsall.
+There’s also a great deal of Temecula with larger lots.
+This just means fewer people as a whole.
+We feel that Temecula doesn’t get the smog or haze that much of North Riverside County does.

-If you’re looking for something to do on a Friday and Saturday night, Temecula is going to be the clear winner.
-Temecula California has the wineries, Casino which has concerts and comedy clubs as well as a nightclub.
-We also have Old Town Temecula which is great for shopping and more of a fine dining experience.
+If you’re looking for something to do on a Friday or Saturday night, Temecula is going to be the clear winner.
+Temecula, California, has wineries, which have concerts and comedy clubs as well as a nightclub.
+We also have Old Town Temecula, which is great for shopping and more of a fine dining experience.

 Where Should You Live?

-You also have to think about where you have employment.
+You also have to think about your employment situation.
 We talk about this a great deal in many of our videos and blog posts on cities throughout Southern California.
-Because of traffic you should strategically live as close to where you work as possible.
-We personally Want to spend the least amount of time in our car as possible.
-If you work in Riverside, Corona, Chino, Ontario, you might want to consider living in Menifee.
-It will cut off 30 to 40 minutes depending on traffic every day.
+Because of traffic, you should strategically live as close to where you work as possible.
+We personally want to spend the least amount of time in our car as possible.
+If you work in Riverside, Corona, Chino, and Ontario, you might want to consider living in Menifee.
+It will cut off 30 to 40 minutes of travel time, depending on the traffic.
 If you are working in the San Diego area, obviously Temecula is going to be a better choice.
-That being said, if you do not want to spend the extra hundred to $150,000 on a home Menifee is going to be your obvious choice.
+That being said, if you do not want to spend the extra hundred to $150,000 on a home, Menifee is going to be your obvious choice.

 Another thing you have to think about is the school system if you have children.
-We personally do not have kids in the Temecula School District but we have only heard good things.
+We personally do not have kids in the Temecula School District, but we have only heard good things.
 Test scores and overall ratings are definitely going to favor Temecula.
-If schools are important to you I would lean towards moving to Temecula.
-We are not saying the Menifee school system is horrible but it’s definitely not going to be as good as Temecula.
+If schools are important to you, I would lean toward moving to Temecula.
+We are not saying the Menifee school system is horrible, but it’s definitely not going to be as good as Temecula.